xvik/dropwizard-guicey/src/doc/docs/guide/diagnostic/installers-report.md

 Also, it indicated used installer features.
 For example, looking at

 ```
-OBJECT, ORDER                  lifecycle            (r.v.d.g.m.i.f.LifeCycleInstaller)
+OBJECT, ORDER                  managed              (r.v.d.g.m.i.feature.ManagedInstaller)
 ```

-You could see that lifecycle installer (responsible for `Managed` objects installation) use objects for installation (obtains extension instance from guice and registers it) and supprts ordering (so extensions could use `@Order` annotation).
+You could see that managed installer (responsible for `Managed` objects installation) use objects for installation (obtains extension instance from guice and registers it).
+Also it supports ordering (so extensions could use `@Order` annotation).

-And, by looking  at `@EagerSingleton` installer:
+By looking  at `@EagerSingleton` installer:

 ```
 BIND                           eagersingleton       (r.v.d.g.m.i.f.e.EagerSingletonInstaller)